jackfranklin/half-stack-webpack/slides/presentation.md

 ---

-## Webpack is not just for JavaScript
+## webpack is not just for JavaScript

 ---